salavala/CosmosDBForMultitenantApplications/README.md

 <img src="./images/Deploy_CosmosDBMultTenant_Lab_Services.jpg" alt="Azure Custom Depolyment Screen" Width="600">

-.
-Select your region from the dropdown list for example "East US 2" .
-Click on "Review+create" button.
+2.1 Select your region from the dropdown list for example "East US 2" 2.2 Click on "Review+create" button.
-.
-It completes the validation as the next step and click on 'create' button.
+2.3 It completes the validation as the next step and click on 'create' button.

 It will create the following services in your subscription:
-1. Azure Cosmos DB with 4 containers
+* Azure Cosmos DB with 4 containers
-2. Azure Data Lake Storage Gen2 with 2 containers
+* Azure Data Lake Storage Gen2 with 2 containers
-3. Azure Data Factory
+* Azure Data Factory
-4. Configures Linked Services in ADF for both the Cosmos DB and ADLS Gen2
+* Configures Linked Services in ADF for both the Cosmos DB and ADLS Gen2
-5. Configures Datasets for the 4 Cosmos Db containers and the 2 ADLS containers
+* Configures Datasets for the 4 Cosmos Db containers and the 2 ADLS containers

-It may take 2 to 5 minutes to create the services.
-Click on "Go to resource group" when the deployment is complete.
+It may take 2 to 5 minutes to create the services...
+2.4 Click on "Go to resource group" when the deployment is complete.
 <img src="./images/Deploy_CosmosDBMultTenant_Lab_Services_Complete.jpg" alt="Deployment complete" Width="600">

-It will take your resource group showing the installed services.
+* It will take you to your resource group showing the installed services.
 <img src="./images/MulittenantCosmosDB_ResourceGroup.jpg" alt-"Resource Group with Services list">

 ## Challenge-2: Load data into Azure Storage Account